A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: One-dimensional electrostatics of deformable dielectrics

 The first variation of the energy functional \eqref{1d-energy-form-d-e-1} with respect to the electric potential admits

 By $\xi_1 (X_a)= 0$ and $\xi_1 (X_b)= 0$ and the standard lemma of the calculus of variations, Eq.~\eqref{1d-energy-form-d-e-3} gives

 {$\bullet$ \it Variation of the deformation}\\ Let us suppose that the deformation $\chi$ makes the free energy $F_e$ stationary.
 Consider the variation $\chi \to \chi + \tau \chi_1$.
 Here $\chi_1$ is arbitrary and satisfies all the kinematically admissible deformations.
 The electric quantities are assumed to be independent of the variation of the deformation.
-Then condition for the vanishing of the first variation of the energy functional \eqref{1d-energy-form-d-e-1} with respect to the deformation reads
+Then the zero first variation of the energy functional \eqref{1d-energy-form-d-e-1} with respect to the deformation reads